CitizenZ0/Writeups/DarkCTF/Misc_Guessy Discord flag/README.md

 Theres is an endpoint were we can get more detailed informations about the server itself. (https://discord.com/api/guilds/[SERVER_ID])

-So now we only have to get the Server Id but that is easy, we only have to activate Developer Mode in the Discord Profile (Go to Settings/Appearnce and then activate Developer Mode) Now we can simply get the server ID by right click on the Server Name and click 'Copy ID$
+So now we only have to get the Server Id but that is easy, we only have to activate Developer Mode in the Discord Profile (Go to Settings/Appearnce and then activate Developer Mode) Now we can simply get the server ID by right click on the Server Name and click 'Copy ID'

 Now we go to https://discord.com/api/guilds/[SERVER_ID] but: